Italian Cream Cake With Cream Cheese Frosting

 Ten Minute Rest

-After removing the cake from the oven, let the cake rest for ten minutes.
+After removing the cake from the oven, let the cake cool for ten minutes on wire racks.
 Setting a timer is a good way to be sure.
-If they remain too long they tend to stick to the pan.
+If they remain in the pan too long they tend to stick.

 10 Easy Steps to Get the Cake Out of the Pans